Transforming How Oregon Powers Our Lives

 The sooner we can work together to identify our shared values, priorities, and outcomes through regional grid modernization and governance, the better positioned we will be to advocate and deliver benefits for Oregon.
 Unfortunately, few Oregon advocates have had the opportunity to develop technical and historical knowledge of how the Northwest’s current electricity system came to be, how it operates, and how it needs to evolve to become fully decarbonized.
 Likewise, these stakeholders currently lack representation in key decision-making venues where regional market development is underway.

-Announcing the launch of the Oregon Clean Grid Collaborative
+Origins of the Oregon Clean Grid Collaborative

-Recognizing the urgent need to address existing gaps in advocacy capacity and engagement, OEC and Renewable Northwest have teamed up to launch a multi-part grid decarbonization campaign.
+Recognizing the urgent need to address existing gaps in advocacy capacity and engagement, OEC and Renewable Northwest teamed up to launch a multi-part grid decarbonization campaign.
 The goal of the Oregon Clean Grid Collaborative is simple: Support Oregon-based advocates in building knowledge and capacity to engage in and influence regional market governance and development forums.

 In a crowded classroom, Kate Griffith, Director at Gridworks, facilitates an icebreaker.
 Gridworks mission is to convene, educate and empower stakeholders to decarbonize electricity grids.